wellbeing-co/data-analysis-svelte/README.md

 | CodeQL | GitHub's static analysis for both the Ruby ETL/tagging tool and the Svelte/TypeScript app. |
 | Svelte checks, tests & build | `svelte-check`, the Vitest unit tests (`app/src/lib/stats.test.ts`), and a production build. |

-All four are intended to be required status checks on the default branch, so identifying data or a vulnerable dependency can never be merged.
+All four are intended to be required status checks on the default branch.

 ## The dashboard

-The app reads like a short story for each year, not an admin panel: a headline, a plain-English narrative for each finding, and a chapter at the end that compares wellbeing signals and referrals across every year of data available, so trends are easy to spot.
+The app reads like a short story for each year: a headline, a plain-English narrative for each finding and a chapter at the end that compares wellbeing signals and referrals across every year of data available, so trends are easy to spot.